KxSystems/docs/docs/cloud/gcpm/architecture.md

 Purpose:

--   Provides a queryable data store of Historical Data.
+-   Provides a queryable data store of historical data
--   In instances involving research and development or data analytics, customers can create customer reports on order execution times.
+-   In instances involving research and development or data analytics, customers can create customer reports on order execution times

 Actions:

--   End of Day receipt: reloads the database to get the new days’ worth of data from the RDB write-down.
+-   End of Day receipt: reloads the database to get the new days’ worth of data from the RDB write-down

 HDBs are often expected to be mirrored locally.
-Some users, (e.g.  quants) need a subset of the data for heavy analysis and backtesting where the performance is critical.
+Some users (e.g.  quants) need a subset of the data for heavy analysis and backtesting where the performance is critical.

 ### KX gateway

 In production, a kdb+ system may be accessing multiple timeseries data sets, usually each one representing a different market data source, or using the same data, refactored for different schemas.
 Process-wise, this can be seen as multiple TP, RDB and HDB processes.

 A KX gateway generally acts as a single point of contact for a client.
 A gateway collects data from the underlying services, combines data sets and may perform further data operations (e.g. aggregation, joins, pivoting, etc.) before it sends the result back to the user.
+The gateway hides the data segregation, provides utility functions and implements business logic.

 The specific design of a gateway can vary in several ways according to expected use cases.
 For example, in a hot-hot set up, the gateway can be used to query services across availability zones.